melezhik/sparrow/README.md

     # remove checkpoint nginx from project web-servers
     $ sparrow check remove web-servers nginx

-# SPARROW PLUGINS
+# Sparrow plugins

-Sparrow plugins are shareable outthentic test suites installed from remote sources.
+Sparrow plugins are shareable outthentic suites installed from remote sources.

 There are two type of sparrow plugins:

-* public plugins are provided by [SparrowHub](https://sparrowhub.org/) community plugin repository and considered as public access
+* public plugins are provided by [SparrowHub](https://sparrowhub.org/) community plugin repository and considered as public access.

-* private plugins are provided by internal or external git repositories and _not necessary_ considered as public access
+* private plugins are provided by internal or external git repositories and _not necessary_ considered as public access.

 Both public and private plugins are installed with help of sparrow client:

-    sparrow plg install plugin_name
+*sparrow plg install plugin_name*

-## PUBLIC PLUGINS
+## Public plugins

 The public plugins features:

-* they are kept in a central place called [SparrowHub](https://sparrowhub.org/) - community plugins repository
+* they are kept in a central place called [SparrowHub](https://sparrowhub.org/) - community plugins repository.

-* they are versioned so you may install various version of a one plugin
+* they are versioned so you may install various version of a one plugin.

-## PRIVATE PLUGINS
+## Private plugins

 Private plugins are ones created by you and not supposed to be accessed publicly.